alvarium/cakephp-opencomponents/README.md

 ~~~

 Note how we define the `selector` key.
 That's because we're able to define our
-selectors for each component.
+selectors for each component (meaning we need to define a layer with the
+appropriated selector in the view for each component).

-This helper loads components appending them to the `script` view block.
-Depending
+That's in part because this plugin's helper loads components appending them to
-on how do you work with your opencomponent widgets this could bring some issues.
+the `script` view block.
+Depending on how do you work with your opencomponent
+widgets this could bring some issues.

 If so, you can just avoid using the helper and add the scripts wherever you want: